Home

 most especially since that was what my first diagnosis was.

-I am not ignoring PH.
-There is not a transplant so far.
+is not a transplant so far.
+However, there are other

-However, there are other clinical trials going on right
+clinical trials going on right now which might or might

-Pulmonary Fibrosis, and Pulmonary Hypertension.
-As
+on the weband type in Pulmonary Fibrosis, and Pulmonary

-information becomes available I will include it here.
+Hypertension.
+As information becomes available I will

 In April of 2007 I again climbed the podium and conducted